ganzabeans/Minesweeper-3D/index.md

     int arraySize = 9;                      //gameboard size
     int bounds = 8;                         // boundary for array
-    int[,] mineArray = new int[10, 2];      //array to store set mines int aMin, aPlus, bMin, bPlus;           //For boundary calculation static int clickCounter;                //to count how many squares have been clicked
+    int[,] mineArray = new int[10, 2];      //array to store set mines static int clickCounter = 1;                //to count how many squares have been clicked static bool boardSet;                   //check that board has been set up properly static bool firstClick;                 //initializes board

-    //BOARD CONTROLLER
+    static bool win;                        //if you win you get it!

+    public GameObject boxObject;            //cell
-    public GameObject boardControllerObject;
+    public GameObject flagPrefab;
-    private BoardController boardController;
+    GameObject player;

     //FOR THE BOARD MAP
-    //Struct holds info about each cell
     struct CellInfo
     {
         public bool hasMine,